11 Ways to be More Energy Efficient This Winter

-You have probably heard about smart thermostats like Nest.
-And you can control them with your phone, and allow them to sense your movements and start lowering the temperature in your house when it senses that no one is home.
+You have probably heard about smart thermostats like Nest (check out the benefits of using a nest thermostat).
+You can control them with your phone, allow them to sense your movements, and start lowering the temperature in your house when it senses that no one is home.
 This can save money–around 10-12% of your heating bill, according to studies.

 Remodel Your HVAC for Zones

 If you are really committed to improving energy efficiency, consider installing a zone heating and cooling system.
 With these systems, you choose which zones of the house to heat and which to leave unheated.
 And in larger houses in particular, this allows you to save money, since people tend to congregate in only one or two rooms.
 Note that merely sealing up your vents will not work, since this tends to make your HVAC system work even harder.

 Traditional wood-burning fireplaces aren't very energy efficient (most of the heat goes right up the chimney).
 But inserts and gas fireplaces can be very efficient methods of heating your home.
 And pay attention to how many square feet your fireplace can heat and how efficient the method is when buying or upgrading.

 Furnaces have efficiency ratings, called the AFUE (annual fuel utilization efficiency rating) which indicates how much power is converted into heat.
 The more, the better.
 Today's gas-powered furnaces have AFUEs around 90% or even higher.
 If your furnace's AFUE is down in the 70s, you can save a significant amount of money and be energy efficient by upgrading to a new model.